 - About half the time Jim says anything, he gets its name wrong.
 Sio Bibble is "Bubble", Jedi knights are "Cheddar monks", Sebulba is "Sir Bulbar", etc. Taken to absurd lengths when Jim gets to name Padmé's entire family, then says the wrong names later.

-- Adaptational Heroism: Several villainous characters are reimagined into being heroic characters who are going against the party due to their rampant insanity.
+- Adaptational Heroism: Several villainous characters are re-imagined into being heroic characters who are going against the party due to their rampant insanity.
 Notable examples include Darth Maul and Jango Fett.
 Additionally the relationship between Anakin and Chancellor Palpatine is inverted.
 Anakin is the one corrupting him.

 - Adaptational Villainy: R2-D2 is deliberately rewritten as a rude, Chaotic Evil Jerkass in a total inversion of his canon self.
 This version of Darth Vader is also much more evil, with most of his Jerkass Woobie traits removed completely.